 CAR-T therapy is associated with specific complications, such as Cytokine Release Syndrome (CRS) and Immune Effector Cell Associated Neurotoxicity Syndrome (ICANS).
 As CAR-T use grew and more instances of complications were observed, the ASTCT noted the need for consistent grading and terminology.
-The ASTCT organized a consensus conference consisting of clinicians, federal agency representatives, and researchers in the field to reach agreed-upon definitions of the grades of CRS and ICANS.17 As a result of this effort, five grades were generated for each type of complication.
-More information on the grading of CRS and ICANS can be found here.
-NTRODUCTION
+The ASTCT organized a consensus conference consisting of clinicians, federal agency representatives, and researchers in the field to reach agreed-upon definitions of the grades of CRS and ICANS.
+As a result of this effort, five grades were generated for each type of complication.
+View more information about the grading of CRS and ICANS.